 If you are charged with a relevant offence, you must produce your personal licence to the court.
 If that is not practical, you must tell the court that you have a personal licence, who the issuing authority is, and why you can't produce the licence.
 Failure to produce, or notify the court about your licence, without reasonable excuse, is an offence under section 128 of the Act.
 The sentence on conviction of this offence is a fine of up to £500, and could result in the forfeiture or suspension of the licence.

 If you are convicted of any relevant offence, foreign offence, or are required to pay an immigration penalty you must, as soon as reasonably practicable, inform the licensing authority who issued your personal licence of this and give them a notice containing details of the nature and date of the conviction and any sentence imposed.
 The licensing authority may, in these circumstances, suspend your licence for a period not exceeding six months, or, revoke your licence.

-More information on what is a relevant conviction can be found in our guide to personal licences.
+More information on what is a relevant conviction can be found in Schedule 4 of the Licensing Act 2003.